llsoftsec/llsoftsecbook/book.md

 the CPU can continue executing quickly; if not, dependent operations will have to wait until the data returns from the much slower main memory.
-A typical access time is 3 to 5 CPU cycles for the fastest cache on a CPU versus hundreds of cycles for a main memory access.\index{memory access time}
+A typical access time is 3 to 5 CPU cycles for the fastest cache on a CPU versus hundreds of cycles for a main memory access.\index{memory access time} When data is present in the cache for a read or write, it is said to be a cache hit\index{cache hit}.
+Otherwise, it's called a cache miss\index{cache miss}.

 Most systems have multiple levels of cache\index{multi-level cache}, each with a different trade-off between cache size\index{cache size} and access